-Cardoso receives Harvard scholars, reiterates CBN’s role in intellectual discourse
+Cardoso receives Harvard Scholars, reiterates CBN’s role in intellectual discourse

 “These are individuals who base their decisions on data and trends, not sentiment.
 Their interest reaffirms that we are on the right path,” he added.

-In their remarks, Ms. Adaora Ndukwe, President of HKSAAN, and Ms. Sheffy Kolade, head of the HKS Nigeria Trek Delegation, expressed appreciation to the CBN for hosting the delegation.
+In their remarks, Ms. Adaora Ndukwe, President of HKSAAN, and Ms. Sheffy Kolade, HKS Nigeria Trek Delegation Lead, expressed appreciation to the CBN for hosting the delegation.

-They commended the Bank’s commitment to engaging with future policymakers and providing invaluable first-hand insights into Nigeria’s evolving economic landscape.

-The Africa Trek initiative fosters direct interactions between emerging global leaders and key policymakers across the continent.
-Engagements with visionary leaders provide a platform for in-depth discussions on governance, innovation, economic development, financial stability, and the role of central banking in national development.
-This visit marked the first time any Africa Trek delegation has visited the Central Bank of Nigeria, further reinforcing the Bank’s dedication to knowledge exchange and strategic partnerships.

 Disclaimer